Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

     - MedicalJewel105
     - ThomasOrs
 toc_max_level: 1
+description: Item functions modify the nature of an item in loot tables and trade tables.
 ---

 Item functions modify the nature of an item in [loot tables](/loot/loot-tables) and [trade tables](/loot/trade-tables).